Quickly compare the best project management software for startups with pricing, main use case, and evaluation criteria to consider.

-- Scalability – Does the tool offer easy, affordable ways to scale as your portfolio and team grows along your roadmap?
-Plans that offer unlimited users is great for startups as they can quickly grow along with their use of the tool.
+- Scalability – Does the tool offer easy, affordable ways to scale as your portfolio and team grow along with your roadmap?
+Plans that offer unlimited users are great for startups as they can quickly grow along with their use of the tool.

 - Multi-Device –Can you access the tool across multiple channels, like PC, tablet, and smartphone for on-the-go ease?

 - To-Do Lists – Does the software offer task management features: lists, sheets, Kanban boards, Gantt charts, and/or other ways of creating, assigning, and visualizing different tasks and subtasks?
 How about automated follow-up reminders to help stay on top of shifting priorities?